xorbitsai/xorbits/doc/source/getting_started/why_xorbits/comparisons.rst

 Libraries such as `Dask DataFrame`_ (short for DaskDF), `Pandas API on Spark`_ (short for Koalas), and `Modin`_ aim to support the pandas API on top of distributed computing frameworks.
-Externally, these libraries mimic the pandas API.
-But the aims of these libraries are fundamentally different.
+Externally, these libraries are pandas-like API, but they appear quite differently in terms of design and implementation.
 In this article, we will compare Xorbits DataFrame (:code:`xorbits.pandas`) with these libraries to help you decide which one is right for your needs.